adrianhajdin/react_native-restate/README.md

 EXPO_PUBLIC_APPWRITE_PROPERTIES_COLLECTION_ID=
 ```

 Replace the values with your actual Appwrite credentials.
-You can obtain these credentials by signing up & creating a new project on the [Appwrite website](https://apwr.dev/JSM050).
+You can obtain these credentials by signing up & creating a new project on the [**Appwrite Dashboard**](https://jsm.dev/rn25-appwrite).

 **Start the app**